chromy/ferrous/README.md

 Step 0
 ------
-I'm going to start with the rentrent parser [example](http://en.wikipedia.org/wiki/GNU_bison) from Bison's Wikipedia page, this means we don't have to spend ages working out which flags we need to set to get Bison and Flex to play nice.
+I'm going to start with the reentrant parser [example](http://en.wikipedia.org/wiki/GNU_bison) from Bison's Wikipedia page, this means we don't have to spend ages working out which flags we need to set to get Bison and Flex to play nice.